 There has been tremendous work to assess and treat ADHD in adolescents in the past decade.
-My first foray in the area of ADHD was working as a graduate student with Josh Langberg on the school-based Homework, Organization, and Planning Skills (HOPS) and Challenging Horizons Program (CHP) interventions (Langberg et al., 2013; Langberg et al., 2012; Langberg et al., 2016; Langberg et al., 2011; for a review of these interventions, see Evans et al., 2014).
-During these formative experiences, many of my conversations with Josh focused on the intervention development process for school-based interventions, especially in considering how to develop interventions that can be feasibly implemented after a project or grant is completed.
-The benefit of high-intensity or time- and personnel-interventions, as well as longer educational/clinical assessments, must be carefully evaluated compared to less intensive interventions (e.g., Evans et al., 2016) and also monitored for uptake by schools after the efficacy trials end.
+My first foray in the area of ADHD was working as a graduate student with Joshua Langberg on the school-based Homework, Organization, and Planning Skills (HOPS) and Challenging Horizons Program (CHP) interventions (Langberg et al., 2011, 2012, 2013, 2016; for a review of these interventions, see Evans et al., 2014).
+During these formative experiences, many of my conversations with Josh focused on the intervention development process for school-based interventions, particularly in considering how to develop interventions that can be feasibly implemented after a project or grant is completed.
+The benefit of high-intensity or time- and personnel-interventions, as well as longer educational/clinical assessments, must be carefully evaluated compared to less intensive interventions (Evans et al., 2016) and also monitored for uptake by schools after the efficacy trials end.